top of page

 Age should never be a barrier to surgery; a parathyroidectomy.

 You will see several articles stressing this point throughout our site.
 Nobody should be denied the chance of a better quality of life because they are over fifty!
 Or indeed at any age.
 The reason we mention the age of fifty is that until the NICE guidelines were published in the UK in 2019, leaflets in circulation for over a decade stated only women under fifty would likely benefit from surgery!
-We still here it sometimes with the poor excuse that people under fifty are more likely to have to live with long term damage.
+We still hear it sometimes with the poor excuse that people under fifty are more likely to have to live with long term damage.
 Of course many of us women diagnosed over fifty have already lived for decades undiagnosed primary hyperparathyroidism, misdiagnosed as menopause or fibromyalgia.
 I would like to introduce you to two octogenarian ladies who were very happy to have their parathyroidectomy.

 Jean Lobban.